10 Tips For Buying a Rental Property

 As a rental property owner, you have an increased risk of lawsuits overall.
 Safety is always a primary concern, though accidents still happen.

 Owners often choose to limit their personal liability risk by establishing each property as its own LLC.
 Consult a lawyer to ensure that your other assets will be protected in the event of a lawsuit.

 8. Stay close to home

-Twenty minutes or less is an ideal distance; it allows you to appear involved and available to your tenants and local officials, be a visible part of the community, and respond rapidly when help is needed.
+Twenty minutes or less is an ideal distance.
+It allows you to appear involved and available to your tenants and local officials.
+You can also be a visible part of the community, and respond rapidly when help is needed.

 9. Bigger is not always better

-Neither will room size.
 As long as you meet the minimum bedroom requirements required by the township or city, more square footage per room doesn’t necessarily help.
-4 small- to medium-sized bedrooms may actually produce better income than 3 large bedrooms.
+Four small- to medium-sized bedrooms may actually produce better income than three large bedrooms.

 10. Utilities can use you up

 Utilities can be a major issue for landlords if not set up properly.
-If you supply utilities to your tenants, you are generally not permitted to terminate these for nonpayment or other issues, and penalties can be severe.
+If you supply utilities to your tenants, you generally cannot terminate them for nonpayment or other issues.
+If you do, the penalties can be severe.

 Want to keep the bills in your name but have the tenants pay their portion to you?
 Just know that the law does not generally allow you to collect if they default on these sums, so you may risk losing out if the tenant stops paying their portion of the utility.
 Plus, you are still required to furnish them with these utilities, even if they fail to pay.